theubie/OpenTAAI/README.md

 ## Future Plans

 * Allow using text-generation-webui instead of OpenAI
-* Allow using other local tts models
+* Allow using other local tts models - In progress.
+Coqui and Pyttsx3 implemented, working on more.
 * Integrate a chatbot directly to skip needing a 3rd party to genereate the chat log
 * Money printer that goes brrr?